HungJenWang1991/SFrontiers.jl/README.md

 The package uses `Optim.jl` as the main driver for the maximum likelihood estimation.

 #### Updates
 * Oct.
-23, 2021: New command `sfmodel_MoMTest()` for testing distribution assumptions and estimating model parameters using the MoM.
+23, 2021: Add `sfmodel_MoMTest()` for testing distribution assumptions and estimating model parameters using the method of moments (v0.2.1).

 #### Coverage
 * cross-sectional: models where the one-sided stochastic term (i.e., $u_i$) follows half normal, truncated normal, or exponential distributions, with the distributions flexibly parameterized by vectors of exogenous determinants.
 Also, the scaling property model.